Zaeb0s/epoll-socket-server/README.md

 # esockets
-ESocketS is a python 3 socket.socket server.
-There are many socket.socket python modules out there, I choose to write this because I failed to find one that met my requirements and at the same time was easy enough to understand.
-ESocketS uses non-blocking sockets with select.epoll() to check for read/write/error socket changes.
+esockets is a python socket.socket server.
+There are many socket.socket python modules out there, I choose to write this because I failed to find one that met my requirements and at the same time was easy enough to understand. esockets uses non-blocking sockets with select.epoll() to check for read/write/error socket changes.

 ## When to use esockets?
 esockets is written for one purpose above all, servers that need to support a high client count.
 An esockets server client count is restricted by the amount of file descriptors availible on the system.